-But the film is both important and very, very good.
+But the movie is both important and very, very good.
 Ed Harris is excellent here, leading a cast that also includes Joaquin Phoenix and Anna Paquin.
-It's a very black comedy at times, and is about as far removed from an army recruitment film as you can find.
-It's far more interesting for that though, and deserves to be seen.
+It’s a very black comedy at times, and is about as far removed from an army recruitment movie as you can find.
+It’s far more interesting for that though and deserves to be seen.

-It was worth it, though.
-Appreciating that any description of a film as a collection of disparate characters being interlinked by a central event immediately invokes the best work of Robert Altman, Lantana is nonetheless a rich, deep, yet accessible drama.
-You'll find Geoffrey Rush and Kerry Armstrong in the film, yet director Ray Lawrence is careful to give each of his characters enough screentime to get across their part of the proverbial jigsaw.
+It was worth it though.
+Appreciating that any description of a movie as a collection of disparate characters being interlinked by a central event immediately invokes the best work of Robert Altman, Lantana is nonetheless a rich, deep, yet accessible drama.
+You’ll find Geoffrey Rush and Kerry Armstrong in the movie, yet director Ray Lawrence is careful to give each of his characters enough screentime to get across their part of the proverbial jigsaw.

-It's absorbing cinema, tightened to just under a two hour running time.
-And by the time it's done, it's explored a multitude of themes, fleshed out a lot of interesting characters, and if you're anything like us, left you hoping that Ray Lawrence would make more films.
+It’s absorbing cinema, tightened to just under a two hour running time.
+By the time it’s done, it’s explored a multitude of themes, fleshed out a lot of interesting characters, and if you’re anything like us, left you hoping that Ray Lawrence would make more films.

-The film has a very human heart to it, but also a collection of off-the-wall songs and narrative turns that mark it out as a feature with no shortage of identity.
-It's also, arguably, the kind of film you watch once, and immediately want to watch a dozen times again afterwards.
+The movie has a very human heart to it, but also a collection of off-the-wall songs and narrative turns that mark it out as a feature with no shortage of identity.
+It’s also, arguably, the kind of movie you watch once, and immediately want to watch a dozen times again afterward.
 Not to all tastes?
 Most certainly.
 But the most interesting, subversive, and moving screen musical of the decade?
-It's certainly worthy of a shout.
+It’s certainly worthy of a shout.

 7. No Man’s Land